RM67-02 Charles Leclerc: The Ultimate Ultra-Thin Racing Watch for F1 Fans

 We’re not going to explain the butterfly system’s haptic feedback in detail.
 Frank sans C has done it.
 But we have to mention the presence of the flanges and numerals sloping inwards to create the effect of depth and draw the eye inside the movement.

-The instrument also has a second button.
+another button for another indicator The instrument also has a second button.
 A small indicator is located at 2 o’clock on the tonneau-shaped case.
 It controls the crown’s function selector (red hand at 2 o’clock).
 It allows the wearer to choose between winding (W), neutral (N) and manual setting (H) functions.
 A car’s gearbox for the movement (the motor of the fake watches for sale), a tribute to the automotive industry that Maison loved so much.

 The RM 35-03 Automatic Rafael Nadal, not one but two versions, uses high-tech materials.
 Richard Mille is releasing a new work in two different versions.
 Both reflect the manufacturer’s expertise in implementing breakthrough materials.